 - You weren’t earning enough money

 It might be something else, but you’ve left and now you’re starting again.
 It’s time to dust off, wave goodbye to the old and blink into a fresh new horizon.
-There’s going to be new people, new responsibilities, a new commute, a new desk.
+There are going to be new people, new responsibilities, a new commute, a new desk.
 If you’re really lucky, you probably get new kit to work with too.
 What’s not to love?

 First day at the office

 As your start date looms you begin to envisage the scene, playing it out in your mind.
 You might have a team looking to you for inspiration, and a boss looking across the office floor for confirmation that he’s made the correct hire.
 You’re wondering how you’ll fit in with the new team and the folks you’ll meet beyond.
 Have you made the right decision?

 One thing’s for sure - on your first day you’ll want to be sharp.
 The reality is that you’re experiencing a mix of anticipation, nervousness and excitement at the prospect of a fresh start.
 This blend of negative and positive emotion creates an anxious energy that can throw the ‘normal you’ totally off balance, just when you want to be completely normal.
 Great, of all the feelings you don’t want on your first day!
 Sure, I could suggest that you try to relax, but seriously though...

 There are a few simple techniques that you can observe to help you cope with your emotions and manage your approach, allowing you to focus on being professional on your first day.